AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

    # Dispatch the workflow
    dispatch_id = ct.dispatch(workflow)(1, 2)

-After Covalent is started, users can navigate to `<http://localhost:48008>`_ to see the UI in their own browsers.
-In the UI,  users can take a look at the workflow queue and several metadata associated with each such as current status, dispatch ID, workflow runtime etc.
+Covalent has a web based user interface that by default starts at `<http://localhost:48008>`_  after the server started.
+In the UI users can take a look at their workflow queue and several metadata fields associated with each such as current status, dispatch ID, workflow runtime etc.

 |